Rickenbacker 300 series

 The Rickenbacker 300 series is a series of semi-acoustic guitars manufactured by the Rickenbacker Company.
 The series was launched in 1958, shortly after F.C Hall took over Rickenbacker.
 The guitars were created by Roger Rossmeisl, a German guitar maker.

 Model number and rank

-The Rickenbacker model numbering system includes many variables such as scale length, number of pickups and deluxe features such as binding and inlay.
-In addition to the model numbers (310, etc.), a 5 added to the model number signifies the addition of a vibrato, a 10 an additional pickup, and a 1 special features (such as the 331 "Light Show" guitar with internal multicolored lights and translucent plastic top).
+The Rickenbacker model numbering system indicates many variables such as scale length, number of pickups, and deluxe features such as binding and inlay.
+Each subseries has a base model number.
+If that base model number is increased by 10, the guitar features an additional pickup, a 5 added to the model number signifies the addition of a vibrato, and adding a 1 denotes a model with special features (such as the 331 "Light Show" guitar with internal multicolored lights and translucent plastic top).

 There are three main groups in the 300 series: